National Exam Eligible

 Nutrition and Dietetics Technicians also find employment providing nutrition services in a variety of community settings such as: school food service, school nutrition education, Women, Infants and Children (WIC) programs, public health agencies, food banks, and community health programs.

-Upon successful completion of all program requirements, graduates receive a verification of program completion statement and are eligible to take the Registration Examination for Nutrition and Dietetics Technicians, Registered.
-The Nutrition and Dietetics Technician, Registered credential signifies that the individual has completed the minimum of an A.S. degree, an accredited Nutrition and Dietetics Technician program, and passed the National Examination.
+Upon successful completion of all program requirements, graduates receive a verification of program completion statement and are eligible to take the national Registration Examination for Dietetics Technicians, administered by the Commission on Dietetic Registration, in order to become credentialed as a Nutrition and Dietetic Technician, Registered (NDTR) .
+The Nutrition and Dietetics Technician, Registered credential signifies that the individual has completed the minimum of an A.S. degree, an accredited Nutrition and Dietetics Technician program which includes a minimum of 450 hours of supervised practice hours, and passed the national Registration Examination for Dietetic Technicians.
 Credentials are maintained through 50 hours of continuing education credits every 5 years.

 Program Completion Requirements

 In order to graduate from the Nutrition and Dietetics Technician program and obtain a Verification of Program Completion statement from the program director, students must successfully complete the following: